 Globetrotters Recommend The Cove Rotana Resort

-Although getting around such a large resort with children can be challenging, its also part of its beauty and purpose.
+Although getting around such a large resort with multiple children can be challenging, its also part of its beauty and purpose.
 It’s a place to truly escape the usual UAE expat lifestyle.
 Slow the pace and agenda and simply relax and enjoy what is around you.

 For Abu Dhabi Staycationers, there’s no avoiding the longish drive from and peak hour Thursday traffic – no matter which route you take through Dubai it’s about a 2.5-hour drive up and a 2-hour drive back.
 But completely worth the drive for a stunning weekend escape – or ideally longer you could easily fill more than a long weekend.

 We would definitely recommend families who think they will be frequenting the pools and restaurants more so than the beach to get a hillside villa or hotel room.